Discover Dún Laoghaire

 What to expect?

 Dún Laoghaire (pronounced “Dun Leary”) is a small port and seaside town located 12km from Dublin.
-The town is officially the capital of the administrative county of Dun Laoghaire-Rathdown, itself situated in the heart of County Dublin and is famous for its port and the charm of its dwellings .
+The town is officially the capital of the administrative county of Dun Laoghaire-Rathdown, itself part of County Dublin, and is renowned for its port and the charm of its houses…

 History of Dún Laoghaire